-Applicants will be expected to develop detailed cost estimates that meet industry standards for the size and complexity of the proposed LDES Demonstration.
-Cost estimates should be consistent with other financial data and analysis provided as part of the Application, such as those elements described in the Business Development and Management and Technical Data and Analysis sections of the FOA.
-DOE expects that LDES Demonstrations will employ industry standard cost estimating methodologies and tools.
-Cost estimates should correspond to the LDES Demonstration design maturity and reflect appropriate uncertainties.
+Applicants will be expected to develop detailed cost estimates that meet industry standards for the size and complexity of the proposed H2Hub.
+Cost estimates should be consistent with other financial data and analysis provided as part of the application, such as those elements described in the Business Development and Management and Technical Data and Analysis sections of the FOA.
+DOE expects that H2Hubs will employ industry standard cost estimating methodologies and tools.
+Cost estimates should correspond to the H2Hub design maturity and reflect appropriate uncertainties.
+While DOE is not requiring its use, applicants are encouraged to review DOE's Cost Estimating Guide.37 Table 1 below is included in that guide and highlights examples of industry standard cost estimating approaches and use cases.